-Consider that an HR manager wants to share the list of details of all the recruits for a quarter by publishing a report on the Power BI dashboard.
+Consider that an HR manager wants to share the list of all the recruits for a quarter by publishing a report on the Power BI dashboard.
 But the person is not keen on sharing the salary details of the recruits with HR executives keeping the organizational protocols in mind.
-To separate the row of the salary details from the list and sharing it individually across the HR department hierarchies is an extremely time-consuming and cumbersome job.
+It is extremely time-consuming and cumbersome to separate the row of the salary details from the list and share it individually across the HR department hierarchies.
 The Power BI security stack allows the HR manager to enable access for specific users for specific rows.
-An HR executive can view the contact details of recruits but will not have a view access to their salary details while the HR director can have a comprehensive view of all the details of a recruit.
+An HR executive can view the contact details of recruits but will not have access to their salary details, while the HR director can have a comprehensive view of all the recruit details.

-With an increase in instances of data leakages and stringency in data-related regulations, Microsoft has worked to add more layers of security and access control to reports and dashboards om Power BI.
+With an increase in data leakages and stringency in data-related regulations, Microsoft has added more layers of security and access control to reports and dashboards on Power BI.
 One such layer is to allow IT administrators to enable/disable publish access of content to websites.